evershinemj/mac/configure-default-application-for-specific-files.md

 ## effect
 for instance, for markdown files, if the default application is not typora, then `open -a typora <foo.md>` needs to be used. now `open <foo.md>` is enough

+## examples

+Link mp3 files with MKPlayer.
+By default, they are linked with iTunes.
+MKPlayer is much more

+**light-weight**, suitable for mp3 files.